ForLoopNelson/Sounds-Spooky/README.md

 `If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do`

-`Let user be able to edit the description of their SFX`

 `Clean up CSS.
 Organize and maybe setup color variables.`